djcas9/dnas/README.md

 # DNAS - Domain Name Analytics System
 [![Build Status](https://drone.io/github.com/mephux/dnas/status.png)](https://drone.io/github.com/mephux/dnas/latest)

-Eventually this will actually do something besides logging DNS questions and Answers and write to an embeded leveldb key/value store.
+Eventually this will actually do something besides logging DNS questions and Answers and write to an embeded bolt (https://github.com/boltdb/bolt) key/value store.
 The hope is to record the data and build metrics on usage and for searching. i.e malware blah.exe sent data to blah.org what ips did that resolve to at that time.

 ## Install